jackjakarta/ElonGPT-Discord-Bot/README.md

 Create images based on descriptions by using the `?image` command, which utilizes the DALL-E 3 model.

+### Image Classification

+Classifies images by using the `?classify` command, using the new GPT-4 vision model.

 ### Cryptocurrency Price

 Stay informed about cryptocurrency prices and market capitalization by executing the `?price` command.